 Zaha Hadid Architects is a practice that has transformed contemporary architecture.
-Founded by the late Dame Zaha Hadid, the firm’s primary mission over the last four years has been to carry her pioneering vision into the future.
+Founded by the late Dame Zaha Hadid, the firm’s primary mission since her untimely death has been to carry her pioneering vision into the future.
 As a practice centered on design innovation, the team works across all scales and sectors.
 From cultural and residential projects to installations and furniture, ZHA has built a globally influential portfolio of nearly 1000 projects.

 Taking a deeper dive into the firm’s work, the following collection of recently-completed projects combines a futuristic aesthetic with characteristic optimism.
 Showcasing an undiminished spirit of experimentation in urbanism, architecture and design, most of these projects had some input at the conceptual design stage by Hadid.
 The work builds on the firm’s continual advances in Building Information Modeling (BIM), parametric design and programming.
 These are the projects of a practice working to redefine what’s possible, and in turn, honor the legacy of Dame Hadid.